 The Student Senate is comprised of nine voting members and nonvoting representatives from each registered student organization.
-The eight voting members include the President, Finance Chair, Community Relations Chair, Student Affairs & Organizations Chair, the Inter-College Relations Chair (the five of whom also compose the Executive Committee), and three senators representative of the student body.
+The eight voting members include the President, Finance Chair, Community Relations Chair, Student Affairs & Organizations Chair, the Inter-College Relations Chair (the five of whom also compose the Executive Committee) and three senators representative of the student body.
 The Executive Committee is selected at the end of the spring semester each academic year by the outgoing Student Senate.
 The student body elects the remaining three senators during the third week of the fall semester.

-Students interested in Student Senate should contact Dr. Mary Ann Schneider, Senior Director of Student Life and Enrollment Management, at 330-684-8906.
+Students interested in Student Senate should contact Student Services & Support at 330-684-8900.